-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
+Our assessments and observations indicated that pupil achievement was still being significantly impacted last year due to COVID-19-related issues.
 The impact was particularly acute for disadvantaged pupils.
-We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
+We used pupil premium funding to provide targeted interventions where required.
 We are building on that approach with the activities detailed in this plan.

-Year 6 Results for 2020-2021
+Year 6 Results for 2021-2022